ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. The client knows the URL of the leader endpoint, e.g., `example.com/metrics`.
    We write this URL as `[leader]` below.
 (We write `[helper]` for the helper's URL and `[aggregator]` for the URL of some aggregator.)
-1. The client has a root certificate it can use to authenticate the leader.
+1. The client and leader can establish a leader-authenticated TLS channel.
-1. The leader's root certificates are sufficient to authenticate each helper.
+1. The leader can each helper can establish a leader-authenticated TLS channel.
 1. The helper has chosen an HPKE key pair.
 1. The aggregators agree on the PA parameters associated with a given PA task.